-A report from ARLA Propertymark has outlined the growth in tenant demand this year.
+A report from ARLA Propertymark has outlined the growth in tenant demand in 2020.
 In July, letting agents saw 97 newly registered tenants on average, compared to 79 in June.
 Landlords also saw an average void period of just 3 weeks during July, compared to 4 weeks the previous month.

 Tenants are also reportedly remaining within their rental homes for longer, which leaves a consistent rental income for owners.
 The report showed that the average tenancy period in July was 21 months, the highest average on record.
 With such a high demand for rental properties, now could be the ideal time for expats to invest within the UK property market.

 “Despite changes for buy-to-let landlords – such as the phasing out of interest rate relief – buy-to-let investments have continued to prove popular with a growing number of British expats looking at ways to secure long-term investments in the UK,” explained Nigel Pascoe, director of lending at Skipton International.

 “Online enquiries make up a significant part of our business, with a growing number of expats choosing to find out about what they can borrow through our online mortgage calculator.

 “Being able to get an agreement in principle straight away online makes it easier for potential investors to plan their purchase from anywhere in the world.”